bancer/cakephp-js-tests-plugin/README.markdown

 Or visit <http://github.com/lecterror/cakephp-js-tests-plugin/> and download the plugin manually to your `app/Plugin/JsTests/` folder.

-Next, make sure you have [JSCoverage][] somewhere on your system.
-On Ubuntu this is as simple as:

-	sudo apt-get install jscoverage

-If you're on Windows, download the Windows binaries and place them somewhere warm and comfy.

 The best way to start using the plugin is to copy the examples from the plugin "examples" folder to your `app/webroot/js/`.
 Additionally, create a `app/webroot/js_instrumented/` folder and make it world-writable (also make sure it's completely empty!).

-Next, copy the `JsTests/Config/core.php.default` to `JsTests/Config/core.php` and open the file in your favourite editor, which, if not [Vim][], is inferior to Vim.
-Now, find the line which says:

-	'executable'	=> '/usr/bin/jscoverage'

-and change the path to JSCoverage executable on your system.
+Next, copy the `JsTests/Config/core.php.default` to `JsTests/Config/core.php`.

+If you are going to use JSCoverage do the steps from `JSCoverage` section below.
+If you are going to use JSCover or you do not know what library to use do the steps from `JSCover` section below.

 Now activate the plugin in your cake app, including the plugin core configuration file: